Book recounts legacy of type designer

 Since the late ’70s, designer Cusick has provided, in articles and presentations, most of what has been written about the Hallmark/Zapf association.
 The book is a tribute to Zapf’s own philosophy that the artist’s challenge is “to ensure, despite technology and mass production, that beauty is never lost.”

-The softcover edition of What Our Lettering Needs is available for purchase online for $24.95 at http://carypress.rit.edu or by calling RIT’s Cary Graphic Arts Press at 585-475-6766.
+The softcover edition of What Our Lettering Needs is available for purchase online for $24.95 at The RIT Cary Press website or by calling RIT’s Cary Graphic Arts Press at 585-475-6766.

 Note: RIT Cary Graphic Arts Press and its imprint, RIT Press, are scholarly publishing enterprises at Rochester Institute of Technology.
 The Press is associated with the Melbert B. Cary Jr. Graphic Arts Collection, one of the country’s premier libraries on the history and practice of printing.